rdanang-dev/vue-wiko-pos/README.md

-# WikoPOS-FrontEnd
+# Wiko Point of Sales - FrontEnd with Vue and TailwindCSS

-Aplikasi Point of Sales, untuk kedai wisata kopi
+Repo skripsi untuk pembuatan aplikasi point of sales pada wisata kopi

-Made with VUE and Tailwind